tchienn/ohmyfood/README.md

 # Ohmyfood

 Ohmyfood is a menu selection application.
-I built this CSS animation-focused website as part of the OpenClassrooms Web Developer path.
+I built this CSS animation-focused website as a project for the OpenClassrooms Web Developer path.

 ## For developers